 The shares of ownership which are carrying some preferences are known as preferences.
-The preferences are mainly of a fixed rate of dividend, fixed repayment date, after fixed time convertible to equity shares.
+The preferences are mainly of a fixed rate of dividend, fixed repayment date, and after a fixed time convertible to equity shares.
 The dividend of the preference shareholders is paid before the dividend on equity shares.

 “(b) preference share capital: